NaLelqGoshkaFerarito/PSW_G10/README.md

 # PSW_G10
-Repo for Project Software (Group 10)
+Repo for Project Software weather application (Group 10)

 # Loggers
 The loggers are responsible for logging the messages we receive.
 There are five different loggers, some of which use others for debugging purposes.
 Every single one has the method `log()`, which allows us to use them interchangeably.